What to Do with Aggressive Roosters?

 Closing Thoughts

-Rather than looking upon this as trying to deal with an aggressive rooster, you should think of it as building a relationship with your rooster.
-If your rooster is acting aggressively toward you, then this means you need to work on your relationship with him.
-You can do this by asserting dominance and then showing him, you are the bearer of food and treats.
+Rather than considering this as trying to deal with an aggressive rooster, you should consider it as building a relationship with your rooster.
+If your rooster is acting aggressively toward you, then this means you need to work on your relationship with it.
+You can do this by asserting dominance and showing that you are the bearer of food and treats.

-6 thoughts on “What to Do with Aggressive Roosters?”
+6 thoughts on “6 Ways to Deal With Aggressive Roosters”

 1. I recently found a rooster in my back yard.
 I really am pretty uneducated about them.
 He comes in around 6:40 am, looking for food.
 I have purchased the best foods for him that I found on line.
 He has a routine in the morning and sits up high on our deck.
 Then he will dust in the yard and feed.
 Pretty mellow until yesterday he attacked me and dug a pretty big hole into my thigh.
 Now I am freaked out.
 He was better today no incidents.
 He has no hens to protect?
 I was bending down picking up leaves.
 Could he have been threaten by my position?
 I am older and fearful to pick him up.
 And I don’t want to hurt him.
 But I would like to let him know I am the boss.